 Plan B: Historic Preservation or Cultural History/Museology options offered by the departments of History and Art, leading to an M.A. in History.
 Each consists of a two year, thirty-six hour program, with the student usually electing an internship instead of writing a thesis.
+Historic preservation students are admitted on the basis of proven interest in the field, academic standing, previously acquired professional skills, work experience, (e.g. architecture, planning, history, architectural history, economics, engineering, law), practical work experience and capacity to do independent, self-directed work.

 The Department also offers a program leading to the degree of Master of Arts in Teaching (Cf. p.
-24).
+28).
 Satisfactory scores on the Graduate Record Examination are prerequisite for acceptance to candidacy for this degree.